jkeifer/nixpkgs/README.md

 };
 ```

-And if we run `nix flake show` we can see the output provided by the real flake.nix:
+And if we run `nix flake show` we can see the top-level (and some second-level)
+outputs provided by the real flake.nix:

 ```
 ❯ nix flake show